indiqusdocs/stpi/docs/Guide/AccountCentre/SupportandTickets.md

 The Ananta Cloud Console has a ticketing section that can be accessed by clicking on **Support & Tickets** in the main navigation panel of the Account Centre.
 The tickets section shows a list of all the tickets in your account and lets you filter the view based on ticket priority and ticket status.

-To open the ticket creation dialog box , click on the **CREATE A TICKET** button on the left corner.
+To open the ticket creation dialog box , click the **Create a Ticket** button on the left corner.
 Ticket creation also follows the single-form interaction paradigm where all the relevant information is captured intelligently in one place to create the ticket.
 The ticket creation dialog will show the following options:

 - **Ticket Type -** This is a high-level classification in terms of Account, Billing, Technical or another issue.
 - **Sub-type -** Based on the ticket type chosen above, you’ll be asked to specify a sub-type for further classification.